 That’s good news for consumers that are good stewards of their financial affairs since keeping a great credit score, a low debt load, and plenty of assets will help them get approved for the best low-rate mortgage loan when it comes time to refinance or ...
 Continue Reading →

-With the change of the calendar to 2016, millions of Americans will be making New Year’s resolutions and setting their goals for the coming year, and for a good portion of them, home ownership is circled in red at the top of that list.
+With the change of the calendar to 2020, millions of Americans will be making New Year’s resolutions and setting their goals for the coming year.
+For a good portion of them, home ownership is circled in red at the top of that list.